 - Lengthy scrolling down massive pages with too many images are a site killer – keep it all within the top half of the page.

 - Never make users sign up or join if you want them to buy something – make this optional NEVER compulsory.
 There is nothing worse than having to verify emails right before your buy the product.
 It’s a pain and you never know what they are going to do with your information.
 Just like buying at the retail level – you want to be in and out quickly.
 Signing up and joining clubs whilst good for some, is very inconvenient for the majority of the population.
-In fact the ABS reports that 92% of people will not proceed with the check out if they are forced to join up.
+In fact, the ABS reports that 92% of people will not proceed with the checkout if they are forced to join up.

 2. Lengthy Loading Speed Will Destroy Your Website

 This is a no brainer.
 Minimise download times and website speed to a few seconds.
 Anything more and you can kiss your customers goodbye.
 Add to this, Google looks at site speed when it comes to your SEO ranking and site speed/download times become a real issue.
-If you have been using a SEO company in the past that has not addressed site speed then you need to look at changing your SEO team.
-This is a critical issue and these guys should be onto this from the get go.
+If you have been using an SEO company in the past that has not addressed site speed then you need to look at changing your SEO team.
+This is a critical issue and these guys should be onto this from the get-go.
 It’s really the first thing that they should be looking at.
 Have a look at what the Google guru Matt Cutts say about site speed and how it can affect your rankings.

 If your website has too many images, flashing banners, large graphics, then you need to measure site speed – there are tools out there for this, but it’s best to leave it to the professionals who will know to optimise your site so it’s super fast and very Google compliant.

-Loading delays, watching the wheel spin for 30 seconds before the site loads is going to have a serious impact on your business – be very aware of this and do everything you can to keep your site lightening fast.
+Loading delays, watching the wheel spin for 30 seconds before the site loads are going to have a serious impact on your business – be very aware of this and do everything you can to keep your site lightning fast.
 Remember, slow websites equate to poor performance which equals disastrous conversions.
 You know exactly what I am talking about here.
 How many times have you hit the delete button whilst waiting for a site to load?